Al Jourgensen: Production work

 Jourgensen and his Ministry bandmate Paul Barker worked as a music production team under the names Hypo Luxa and Hermes Pan, producing their own work as well as other Wax Trax!
 Records acts.
 Jourgensen also produced music for Reverend Horton Heat, Skinny Puppy, Dessau, Skrew, Rigor Mortis, The Blackouts, and DethRok.
 Jourgensen's recording complex for the 13th Planet label was located at his former home in El Paso, Texas.

 Musicianship

-Jourgensen is known for playing a multitude of instruments throughout his professional career, including guitars, bass, violin, banjo, keyboards, piano, pedal steel guitar, trumpets and drums to name a few.
+Jourgensen has played a multitude of instruments throughout his career, including guitars, bass, violin, banjo, keyboards, piano, pedal steel guitar, trumpets and drums to name a few.
 However, he claims he is "not really good at any of them."
 He said, "I'm jack of all trades and master of none.
 But I can collage bits and pieces together musically."

 Jourgensen's singing style has varied throughout the years.
 On Ministry's early releases such as With Sympathy and Twitch, he sang with a fake British accent, which he regrets.
 Inspired by The 13th Floor Elevators, Jourgensen started utilizing vocal effects beginning with The Land of Rape and Honey to distort his voice using Eventide.
 In 2006, starting with Rio Grande Blood, Jourgensen switched to a more thrash metal approach.